turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/6-stake-account-storage.md

 3. Update the account storage balance, and persist the account change to storage.
 In the STAKE contract, accounts are stored using the [LookupMap][5] provided by the NEAR Rust SDK.
 Any changes made to objects retrieved from the [LookupMap][5] must be explicitly written back out to contract storage.
 For details on how that exactly works, look at the
 `self.predecessor_registered_account()` for reading and `self.save_registered_account(&account)` for writing to contract storage.
 4. Then we get the updated account storage balance to return at the end.
-5. Before returning the the updated account storage balance, the requested withdrawal amount is transferred back to the predecessor account.
+5. Before returning the updated account storage balance, the requested withdrawal amount is transferred back to the predecessor account.

 ### And the Rest of the Code
 ```rust